polanco-jaime/polanco-jaime.github.io/_pages/cv.md

 ## REVIEW YOUR INTRODUCTION
-This chatbot was designed to help researchers in economics science to improve thir redaction related to the introduction on a research.
+This chatbot is designed to help economics researchers improve their writing, particularly in crafting research introductions.